FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/04-Conceptualisation/04-Conceptualisation.md

 ## Learning Objectives
 - Preparing a syllabus
 - Structuring the learning materials
-- Composing an instructor kit
-- Building content based on templates
+- Defining content based on templates

 ## Target Audience
 - attendees of the FAIR-by-Design ToT live webinar